microsoftgraph/msgraph-sdk-powershell/src/Identity.DirectoryManagement/Identity.DirectoryManagement/docs/v1.0-beta/New-MgDirectoryRole.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER <IMicrosoftGraphDirectoryRole1>: Represents an Azure Active Directory object.
-The directoryObject type is the base type for many other directory entity types.
+BODYPARAMETER <IMicrosoftGraphDirectoryRole>: directoryRole
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[DeletedDateTime <DateTime?>]`:
   - `[Id <String>]`: Read-only.
   - `[Description <String>]`: The description for the directory role.
 Read-only.
+Supports $filter (eq), $search, $select.
   - `[DisplayName <String>]`: The display name for the directory role.
 Read-only.
+Supports $filter (eq), $search, $select.
   - `[Members <IMicrosoftGraphDirectoryObject[]>]`: Users that are members of this directory role.
 HTTP Methods: GET, POST, DELETE.
 Read-only.
 Nullable.
+Supports $expand.
     - `[Id <String>]`: Read-only.
     - `[DeletedDateTime <DateTime?>]`:
   - `[RoleTemplateId <String>]`: The id of the directoryRoleTemplate that this role is based on.
 The property must be specified when activating a directory role in a tenant with a POST operation.
 After the directory role has been activated, the property is read only.
+Supports $filter (eq), $select.
-  - `[ScopedMembers <IMicrosoftGraphScopedRoleMembership[]>]`:
+  - `[ScopedMembers <IMicrosoftGraphScopedRoleMembership[]>]`: Members of this directory role that are scoped to administrative units.
+Read-only.
+Nullable.
     - `[Id <String>]`: Read-only.
-    - `[AdministrativeUnitId <String>]`:
+    - `[AdministrativeUnitId <String>]`: Unique identifier for the administrative unit that the directory role is scoped to
-    - `[RoleId <String>]`:
+    - `[RoleId <String>]`: Unique identifier for the directory role that the member is in.
     - `[RoleMemberInfo <IMicrosoftGraphIdentity>]`: identity
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
-      - `[DisplayName <String>]`: The identity's display name.
-Note that this may not always be available or up to date.
-For example, if a user changes their display name, the API may show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
+      - `[DisplayName <String>]`: The display name of the identity.
+This property is read-only.
-      - `[Id <String>]`: Unique identifier for the identity.
+      - `[Id <String>]`: The identifier of the identity.
+This property is read-only.

 MEMBERS <IMicrosoftGraphDirectoryObject[]>: Users that are members of this directory role.
 HTTP Methods: GET, POST, DELETE.
 Read-only.
 Nullable.
+Supports $expand.
   - `[Id <String>]`: Read-only.
   - `[DeletedDateTime <DateTime?>]`:

-SCOPEDMEMBERS <IMicrosoftGraphScopedRoleMembership[]>: .
+SCOPEDMEMBERS <IMicrosoftGraphScopedRoleMembership[]>: Members of this directory role that are scoped to administrative units.
+Read-only.
+Nullable.
   - `[Id <String>]`: Read-only.
-  - `[AdministrativeUnitId <String>]`:
+  - `[AdministrativeUnitId <String>]`: Unique identifier for the administrative unit that the directory role is scoped to
-  - `[RoleId <String>]`:
+  - `[RoleId <String>]`: Unique identifier for the directory role that the member is in.
   - `[RoleMemberInfo <IMicrosoftGraphIdentity>]`: identity
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
-    - `[DisplayName <String>]`: The identity's display name.
-Note that this may not always be available or up to date.
-For example, if a user changes their display name, the API may show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
+    - `[DisplayName <String>]`: The display name of the identity.
+This property is read-only.
-    - `[Id <String>]`: Unique identifier for the identity.
+    - `[Id <String>]`: The identifier of the identity.
+This property is read-only.

 ## RELATED LINKS